TraxData313/TCRS_NeuralNet_Project/README.md

 - It is one of the most important objects of my study, so I'll make a formal definition of it here.
 - <b>Definition:</b> When scaling an NN, which uses a Local learning algorithm, the predictive power (P) of the NN would start increasing with the increase of the NN's scale/complexity (C).The confusion point is the point of C at which P drops.
 Or:
     - dP/dC > 0 up to the Confusion point for a given Local learning algorithm
-- When the goal is naturall emergence, there is no way around dealing with chaotic behaviour.
+- When the goal is natural emergence, there is no way around dealing with chaotic behaviour.

 <br><br>
 # Reseach Progress: